rackerlabs/design-system/_component_design/context-drawer.md

 ### Application error

 When an error occurs in the application, show a brief error message in the footer of the drawer, above the submit controls.
-There must be 16px of vertical space between the error message and the top of the button set.
+Use 16px of vertical space between the error message and the top of the button set.

-Do not use an alert bar message above the form in this scenario, since the error is connected to the submit action and not the form content.
+Do not use an alert bar message above the form in this scenario because the error connects to the submit action and not the form content.

-Close proximity of the error message to the submit controls increases comprehension and makes the user's next steps more clear.
+Close proximity of the error message to the submit controls increases comprehension and makes the user's next steps clearer.

 {% endcolumn %}